DevKrishnasai/fundifyhub/README.md

 # 🚀 FundifyHub

 A comprehensive financial application built with modern technologies in a monorepo architecture.
-FundifyHub provides payment processing, real-time communications, and background job processing capabilities.
+FundifyHub provides secure payment processing, real-time communications, background job processing, and a clean dashboard for financial data visualization.

 ## 📋 Table of Contents